Santa Clara Natural

 Since 2008

-This naturally processed coffee is a 100% Borboncito variety micro-lot from Santa Clara Estate, in Antigua.
-We love this coffee as it is intensely sweet and rich, but it is also clean and balanced and retains some of its inherent terroir.
+Ricardo is a meticulous and progressive farmer who is focused on delivering the very best coffee he can.
+He manages three coffee farms in Antigua: Santa Clara, Hacienda Carmona and Puerta Verde, and owns and manages a farm called Carrizal in the New Oriente coffee region.
+His farms are scrupulously well-managed — especially when it comes to the careful selection of varietals planted.
+While he prefers Bourbon and Caturra for volume, Ricardo has planted also Gesha, Pacamara, Villa Sarchi, Pacas, Borboncito and San Francisco to be able to offer differentiated microlots.
+This lot is 100% Borboncito.
 Borboncito is a natural, dwarf mutation of the Bourbon variety that thrives in Antigua, as it is high-yielding and produces similar quality to its parent Bourbon.
-Ricardo Zelaya, who produced this coffee has been working hard to perfect his naturals over the years and we have enjoyed tasting these each year and observing them become more refined in the cup.
+Ricardo has been working hard to perfect his naturals over the years and we have enjoyed tasting these each year and observing them become more refined in the cup.
 This year’s lot is no exception and we believe it is an excellent representation of everything you want from a naturally processed coffee!

 Ricardo also has a big heart – leading with passion, care, positivity and a sense of humour.
 He has a loyal and dedicated team, and many of his staff have worked on the farm and with the family for generations.
 One of his longest-standing staff members is the Farm Administrator, Marcos Rompiche, who has worked for the Zelayas for over two decades and is the third generation in his family to work the land.
-Production is overseen by Rubén Gonzalez, who has over twenty years experience working for the family.
-Including Marcos and Rubén, the farm provides work for almost seventy permanent employees year-round, all of whom help Ricardo manage the processing and production of his farms.
+Production is overseen by Rubén Gonzalez, who has over 20 years experience working for the family.
+Including Marcos and Rubén, the farm provides work for almost 70 permanent employees year-round, all of whom help Ricardo manage the processing and production of his farms.
 The family hires an additional 250–350 individuals during the harvest to help pick and process the coffee.

 Ricardo recognises that his people are his most valuable asset “80% of the cost of coffee is labour—you need to depend on a lot of people.
 I think that if your people are earning a good salary, if they have good conditions and if they’re happy, then they’ll do a better job, and with more will.”